Last updated: 08/31/2018

 Ugliness is a subject I will return to several more times.

 I mentioned earlier that the farther we go back in time the less familiar the recorded material becomes.
-Case in point is the Master of the Law, Tripitaka of the Great Tang, Procures the Scriptures (13th-century), the earliest published edition of Journey to the West.
+Case in point is the The Story of How Tripitaka of the Great Tang Procures the Scriptures (c. late 13th-century), the earliest published edition of Journey to the West.
 Despite referring to himself as “the bronze-headed, iron-browed king of the eighty-four thousand monkeys of the Purple Cloud Grotto on the Mountain of Flowers and Fruit” (Wivell, 1994, p.
 1182), the Monkey Pilgrim is depicted as a white-clad scholar.
 Another difference is the fact that he fights with two different staves, one a ringed monk’s staff and the other an iron rod (these two would later be combined to create his familiar weapon).

 The majority of Song sources depict the Monkey Pilgrim as the size of an adult man but with the head of an ugly monkey.
 Reasons for why he is depicted as such could be because the respective artists lived in areas devoid of such animal examples, or that they simply imagined a monk like themselves (for the artists were likely ordained) with monkey features.
 Another reason could be that they were influenced by early stage portrayals, which would obviously entail an adult actor taking on the role.